VELORITO or: "Altar for the Piece of Art that did not Make it"

 VELORITO is a spontaneous happening, a short-termed arranged meeting of people in the public space to jointly express sorrow over loss and/or failure.

-people to pass by casually: p. ex. on a sidewalk; in no case: places that
+Place unpretentious, downtown; places which invite people to pass by casually: p. ex. on a sidewalk; in no case: places that immediately invoke the aura of "art"

-Dimension: site-specific, variably
+Dimension site-specific, variably

-Object: context-specific, variably (see "protagonists" and "possible
+Object context-specific, variably (see "protagonists" and "possible object of mourning")

-losses or failures and therefore have a common object of mourning
+Protagonists people who experienced comparable losses or failures and therefore have a common object of mourning

-of mourning towards the activity of mourning in general: mourning as an activity
+Interaction: with pedestrians; symbolic expansion from the specific object of mourning towards the activity of mourning in general: mourning as an activity that brings people together.

-and pedestrians; after that the installation can simply be left intact
+Time frame happening; time for interaction between protagonists and pedestrians; after that the installation can simply be left intact in order to remind for yet some time of the event

 Parallels - Human Mourning in Public Space